pgupta-01/Localization--PowerBI/README.md

 After adding Language, now challenge is to add the translation.
 So we can use machine Translations using Azure Translator Service.
-To obtain this key and its location by reading Obtaining a Key for the Azure Translator Service.
+To obtain this key and its location by reading Obtaining a Key for the **Azure Translator Service**.

 ![image](https://github.com/user-attachments/assets/b5a7b006-a114-4e75-8a54-a24d45a971c6)

-Once a user has configured an Azure Translator Service key, Translations Builder will begin to display additional command buttons which make it possible to generate translations for a single language at a time or for all languages at once.
+Once a user has configured an **Azure Translator Service** key, Translations Builder will begin to display additional command buttons which make it possible to generate translations for a single language at a time or for all languages at once.
 There are also commands to generate machine translations only for the translations that are currently empty.

 ![image](https://github.com/user-attachments/assets/3ff494e5-e703-471d-9c7f-df5e53a2e1a4)